-Boards must be aware that all general ES program information—for example, performance measures, budget, and strategic planning—is public information.
+All general ES program information—for example, performance measures, budget, and strategic planning—is public information.
 However, information identifying any individual or past or present employer or employing unit, and information that could be combined with other publicly available information to reveal information identifying any individual or past or present employer or employing unit is confidential under Texas Labor Code §301.085 and may be disclosed only for the purpose of job matching.
 Unemployment compensation information (including wage records) and job-matching services information is not public information for purposes of the Public Information Act.

-Boards must be aware that unauthorized release of confidential unemployment compensation and job-matching services information is a Class A misdemeanor.
+Unauthorized release of confidential unemployment compensation and job-matching services information is a Class A misdemeanor.

-Refer to TWC’s Job Matching Services rule §843.1 and TWC’s Unemployment Insurance rules §§815.161–815.168 for more information on confidentiality and disclosure of confidential information.
+Refer to Title 40, TAC, Part 20, Chapter 843 Job Matching Services §843.1 and 40 TAC Chapter 815 Unemployment Insurance §§815.161-815.168 for more information on confidentiality and disclosure of confidential information.

 Boards must comply with the responsibilities and requirements set forth in the Open Meetings and Public Information Acts, and in WD Letter 80-05, Change 1, issued March 19, 2008, and titled “Senate Bill 286: Open Meetings and Public Information Training Requirements for Elected and Appointed Public Officials and Board Responsibilities under the Open Meetings Act and Public Information Act,” and subsequent issuances.

-Boards must be aware that requests for public information must be:
+Requests for public information must be:

 immediately directed to the TWC Open Records coordinator; and